 We will track your progress through a variety of methods, including language assignments, essays, presentations, portfolio submissions and examinations (written and oral).
 Throughout your course you will receive detailed, personalised feedback to help you to improve your skills.
-Intermediate year counts for 50% of your mark and your final year counts towards 50% of your overall mark.
+The final degree classification is determined by your intermediate- and final-year marks; each of these years contributes 50%.

 You will spend your year abroad doing one of three things: